Everything you need to know about September rail strikes

 On affected train operators, these are the likely service levels.
 Please check with operators shortly before travel for the latest picture:

-Southern: No trains will run on the Aslef strike day except a nonstop shuttle service between London Victoria and Gatwick airport.
+Southern: No trains ran on the Aslef strike day except a nonstop shuttle service between London Victoria and Gatwick airport.

-A much-reduced timetable will operate on 2 September, the RMT strike day.
+A much-reduced timetable is operating on 2 September, the RMT strike day.
 Some stations will not be served.

 Gatwick Express: Cancelled on both days of industrial action, but alternative Southern services between London and the airport are available.

-Thameslink: No trains will run on the Aslef strike day.
-On the RMT strike day, the central London core between London Bridge and St Pancras International will be closed during all industrial action.
+Thameslink: No trains ran on the Aslef strike day.
+On the RMT strike day, the central London core between London Bridge and St Pancras International is closed.
 On the rest of the network, a much-reduced service will run between 7am and 7pm.

 Southwestern: “Customers should only travel if their journeys are absolutely necessary,” the train firm says.

-On all strike days, a skeleton network will link London Waterloo with Guildford, Southampton, Ascot and Hampton Court.
+On all strike days, a skeleton network links London Waterloo with Guildford, Southampton, Ascot and Hampton Court.

 Great Western Railway (GWR): “Many parts of the GWR network will have no service at all,” the firm says.